clemenshelm/metybur/README.md

 Make sure to set the log level before calling `Metybur.connect`, as it won't have any effect afterwards.

+### Reconnecting

+When the websocket connection is lost, Metybur will try to reconnect to your Meteor app.
+After the reconnect the `login` method is called and all your subscriptions are subscribed again.

+This means in particular that all documents get sent again and therefore all your collections' `added` callbacks will get triggered again.

 ## Contributing

 1. Fork it ( https://github.com/clemenshelm/metybur/fork )